payal1206/old_website/collections/_ctfs/hackback2.md

 The CTF is going to be perfect for beginners and seasoned players as well!
 So if you are interested in cybersecurity and CTFs, this is the perfect place to start!

+### !!!
+Please bring your laptops.
+The CTF requires openvpn, which in turn requires root permissions.
+The computer labs do not allow running programs as `root`

 We will be providing snacks, lunch and swag!

 Please register your interest by filling up this (super-short) form: [HackBack2 signup](https://docs.google.com/forms/d/e/1FAIpQLScMXfsaR3x2VpVQe5QaNEGdB6mNN4YWZgk24Nt4A40-si7CXQ/viewform).
 This will allow us to provision enough food and swag for everyone!